Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Relationships between regularity conditions

 \section{Relationships between regularity conditions}

-In this section, we move away from convex and smooth functions and expand our view to the~class of \textit{weakly convex (potentially nonsmooth)} functions.
-A function $f: \RR^n \to \overline{\RR}$ is called $\rho$-weakly convex if the function $f(x) + \frac{\rho}{2}\|x\|^2$ is convex.
+In this section, we aim to show the equivalence between different regularity conditions in the class of \textit{weakly convex (potentially nonsmooth)} functions.
+A function $f: \RR^n \to \overline{\RR}$ is called $\rho$-weakly convex if the function $f + \frac{\rho}{2}\|\cdot\|^2$ is convex.
 The class of weakly convex functions is very~rich: it includes all convex functions, $L$-smooth functions, certain compositions of convex functions with smooth functions, and many cost functions in modern machine learning applications; we refer interested readers to \cite{drusvyatskiy2020subgradient,atenas2023unified} for more details.

-Let $f(x):\RR^n \to \overline{\RR}$ be a proper, closed, $\rho$-weakly convex function.
-For this function class,~gradients may not always exist.
-We define the Fr\'echet subdifferential (see e.g., \citealp[Page~27]{li2020understanding}):